Mahshad89/RandomPass/README.md

  3. Save the generated password to a file if needed.

  ## Git
  Using and understanding Git!
-Play with Branches and undo/revert things From this link, https://github.com/Mahshad89/RandomPass/commits/main/RPG you can see the history of my undoing/reverting From this link, https://github.com/Mahshad89/RandomPass/blob/Mahshad89-patch-1/RPG you can see my other branch
+Play with Branches and undo/revert things.
+ From this link, https://github.com/Mahshad89/RandomPass/commits/main/RPG you can see the history of my commit actions.
+ From this link, https://github.com/Mahshad89/RandomPass/blob/Mahshad89-patch-1/RPG you can see my other branch